TourCMS/tourcms-php/README.md

 ### Installing via Composer (Recommended)

 1. Install [Composer](https://getcomposer.org/), add `"tourcms/tourcms-php": "2.0.*",` to the `requires` section of your `composer.json`:
-2. Ensure you are including composer's `autoload.php`, alternatively include `tourcms.php` directly.
+2. Ensure you are including composer's `autoload.php`, alternatively include `TourCMS.php` directly.

 ### Installing Manually

 1. Download the source zip, extract to your web server
-2. Include `tourcms.php` in your source
+2. Include `TourCMS.php` in your source

 ### Upgrading from version 1.x

-If you are upgrading from version 1.x of the library the latest `tourcms.php` should be more or less a straight swap.
+If you are upgrading from version 1.x of the library the latest `TourCMS.php` should be more or less a straight swap.
 The major change being that to adhere to PHP [PSR-4](http://www.php-fig.org/psr/psr-4/) standards, the class is now namespaced.
 Broadly speaking there are two different ways to update existing code to account for this:

 #### Aliasing the namespace

-If you already have a global include file that includes `tourcms.php` you could add the following line immediately after `tourcms.php` is included:
+If you already have a global include file that includes `TourCMS.php` you could add the following line immediately after `TourCMS.php` is included:

 ```php
 use TourCMS\Utils\TourCMS as TourCMS;